• Skip to primary navigation

 How to buy low histamine teas

-One of the most important aspect of buying teas is to check the ingredients label.
+One of the most important aspects of buying teas is to check the ingredients label.
 Some teas come as blends, or may have other ingredients that are not suitable on a low histamine diet such as citrus or certain spices.

 Another consideration is whether you prefer to purchase organic teas, or tea bags that come in unbleached bags.
 This may not affect histamine levels, but are still decisions to make at the grocery store!